 To spot so many rogue planets, the team used data spanning about 20 years from a number of telescopes on the ground and in space.

-The team also used data from the European Space Agency’s Gaia satellite, marking a huge success for the collaboration of ground- and space-based telescopes in the exploration and understanding of our Universe.
+The team also used data from the European Space Agency’s Gaia satellite, marking a huge success for the collaboration of ground- and space-based telescopes in exploring and understanding our Universe.

 The study suggests there could be many more of these elusive, starless planets that we have yet to discover.